+TAKE CARE IN HOW YOU PHRASE PRAISE FOR IMPROVEMENT TOWARD A GOAL.
 It's important to take care in how you phrase praise for improvement toward a goal.
 Don't call it a "good job," because it's not a good job-yet.
 Instead, emphasize their improvement and urge them to keep working toward their goal.
-And keep looking for opportunities to praise people for doing it right.
-If an employee boosts her cross-selling from 20 to 40 in one month and no one notices, she's likely to drift back down to 30 sales the next month and 20 the following month.
+Keep looking for opportunities to praise people for doing the job well.
+If an employee boosts her cross-selling from twenty to forty in one month and no one notices, she's likely to drift back down to thirty sales the next month and twenty the following month.

 In other words, catch people doing it right.
 I can't stress that enough.
-When we look at strategies to making effective coaching an everyday practice (Chapter 5), we'll really focus on catching people doing it right.
+When we look at strategies to making effective coaching an everyday practice in Chapter 5, we'll really focus on catching people doing it right.